codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 * The volume is **NOT available** in [build steps]({{site.baseurl}}/docs/codefresh-yaml/steps/build/).
 This is not a Codefresh limitation.
 Docker itself [does not allow volumes during builds](https://github.com/moby/moby/issues/14080).
 There is no folder `/codefresh/volume` inside a Dockerfile for you to access.
 * This is the only caching mechanism that is not related to Docker images.
 So if you compile/package a traditional application with Codefresh that is not packaged as a Docker image this is the only way to get faster builds.

+See also a [full example]({{site.baseurl}}/docs/yaml-examples/examples/shared-volumes-between-builds/) that uses the volume at [https://github.com/codefreshdemo/cf-example-shared-volumes-between-builds](https://github.com/codefreshdemo/cf-example-shared-volumes-between-builds).

 ### Caching folders which are outside your project folder

 By default if you checkout a Git project named `foo`, the source code [is placed under]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#cloning-the-source-code) `/codefresh/volume/foo`.
 This means that with zero configuration the following things are cached: